jadentheprogrammer06/custom-autoinstall-linux/README.md

   * **Minecraft - Voxel Sandbox Game** - (See Below!)
   * **Ltris - Linux Tetris Clone** (will be implemented later)
 * Automatically install recommended drivers and configurations.
 (Might be implemented later.
 This seems complicated)
-# You can install All Minecraft Versions/games available right on linux, including:
+# install All Minecraft games available for Linux:
 * **Minecraft Bedrock Edition** (Linux port of Android version, requires Play Store copy.
 Has Crossplatform-Play and Consistent Performance.)
 * **Minecraft Java Edition for PC.** (*The original game*.
 Natively supported & Has Large Mod Support.
 No Crossplatform-play with consoles/bedrock.)
 * **FOSS Minecraft clone "minetest"** (Try it out sometime.
 It is fairly lightweight, has some mods, and most importantly is free.)